anoved/yj2pwsafe/README.md

 ### 1

-First, export some password items from Yojimbo.
-Select your password items and choose *Export…* from the *File* menu:
+First, export some password or serial number items from Yojimbo.
+Select your items and choose *Export…* from the *File* menu:

 ![Export password items from Yojimbo](https://raw.github.com/anoved/yj2pwsafe/master/images/1-yojimbo-export.png)

-You'll be prompted to enter your Yojimbo password (possibly a few times) and asked to choose a folder to contain the exported password items.
+You'll be prompted to enter your Yojimbo password (possibly a few times) and asked to choose a folder to contain the exported items.
 I recommend creating an empty new folder, for instance named *Exported Yojimbo Passwords*.
-Consider your export location carefully, as exported passwords are stored as plain text and are visible to anyone with access to your file system.
+Consider your export location carefully, as exported items (including passwords) are stored in plain text and are visible to anyone with access to your file system.
 Furthermore, automated backup tools like Dropbox or Time Machine may retain archived copies of files stored under their jurisdiction.

 ---